rubencardenes/survey_raspberry_pi/README.md

   -p CAMERA_TYPE  use piCamera
-  --area AREA     minimum detected area to save a frame --delay DELAY   minimum delay to save a frame again
+  --area AREA     minimum detected area to save a frame --delay DELAY   minimum delay to save a frame again --AI            if given, uses tensorflow model to detect people
 ```
 ## Extra